 service httpd restart

 That is it.
 The OpenMRS installation is now complete.
-Of course you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to install OpenMRS for you.
+Of course you don’t have to do any of this if you use one of our Super-Fast CentOS Hosting services, in which case you can simply ask our expert Linux admins to install OpenMRS for you.
 They are available 24×7 and will take care of your request immediately.

 PS.
 If you liked this post please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Thanks.